Timeloops: Automatic System Call Policy Learning for Containerized Microservices: Conclusion

 \section{Conclusion}

-Creating security policies for microservices is difficult and tedious.
-It requires a thorough understanding of each service and must flexibly adapt to changes in the deployment.
+Creating security policies for microservices is a difficult and tedious process: it requires a thorough understanding of each service and must flexibly adapt to changes in the deployment.
 This paper takes the first steps towards automatically crafting security policies for containerized microservices.
-We aim to learn policies for system call filtering, a technology that is becoming increasingly necessary for maintaing isolation in cloud services.
+We aim to learn policies for system call filtering, a technology that is becoming increasingly necessary for maintaining isolation in cloud settings.

-To learn policies automatically we introduced the idea of timelooping.
-The idea is to: (i)~re-execute a program among two variants of an application, one hardended for security, and another optimized for performance; (ii)~learn execution properties from the hardened version; and (iii)~use the results of the previous step to craft policies that can be enforced on the performance optimized version.
-Our solution takes a pragmatic stance in the trade-off between security and performance.
+To learn policies automatically, we introduced the concept of timelooping.
+The key idea is to: (i)~re-execute a program among two variants of an application, one hardened for security, and another one optimized for performance; (ii)~learn execution properties from the hardened version; and (iii)~use the results of the previous step to craft policies that can be enforced on the performance-optimized version.
+Our solution takes a pragmatic stance in the trade-off(s) between security and performance.

-We demonstrated the merit and applicability of our \timeloops learning scheme in three significant ways: (1)~we showed that the system call allow list created by \timeloops for our applications are significantly better than statically- and dynamically-generated policies, (2)~we showed that the idea is compatible with, and well-suited to modern software engineering practices such the use of containerized microservices crafted using popular interpreted languages.
+We demonstrated the merit and applicability of our \timeloops learning scheme in three significant ways: (1)~we showed that the system call allow-lists created by \timeloops for our applications are significantly better than statically- and dynamically-generated policies, (2)~we showed that the idea is compatible-with, and well-suited to, modern software engineering practices, such the use of containerized microservices crafted using popular interpreted languages.
 These use cases have been the Achilles' heel of several security studies in our community, and (3)~we showed that the idea can be easily implemented by combining existing technologies.